-SFA -- On LF amplitude recordings on paths about 1000 km long, Sudden Field Anomalies (SFA) can be detected.
-These are events recognized by indirect phase measurements made evident by the 1-hop sky wave interfering with the ground wave.
+SFA -- On LF amplitude recordings on paths about 1000 km long, sudden field anomalies (SFA) can be detected.
+These are events recognized by indirect phase measurements made evident by the 1-hop skywave interfering with the ground wave.

-SFD -- A Sudden Frequency Deviation (SFD) is an event where the received frequency of an HF radio wave reflected from the ionosphere increases suddenly, peaks, and then decays back to the transmitted frequency.
+SFD -- A sudden frequency deviation (SFD) is an event where the received frequency of a high frequency (HF) radio wave reflected from the ionosphere increases suddenly, peaks, and then decays back to the transmitted frequency.
 Sometimes several peaks occur and usually the frequency deviation takes on negative values during the decaying portion of an SFD.
 The peak frequency deviation for most SFDs is less than 0.5 Hz.
 The start-to-maximum time is typically about 1 minute.
 SFDs are caused by sudden enhancements of ionization at E and F1 region heights produced by impulsive flare radiation at wavelengths from 10 - 1030A.
-A more complete discussion of SFDs can be found in Report UAG-36, An Atlas of Extreme Ultraviolet Flashes of Solar Flares Observed During the ATM-SKYLAB Missions, 1974, available from World Data Center A for Solar-Terrestrial Physics.
+A more complete discussion of SFDs can be found in Donnelly et al. [1974].